rogerhyam/digital_stories/README.md

 We don't want to repeatedly pull the power cable as it will eventually corrupt the SD card and we don't want to plug in a monitor & keyboard so we have a php script that will kill the server and have it on hidden URL.
 This is something we would never do on a "real" server.

 sudo visudo

-   # Add the following line below "pi ALL etc." and exit the visudo editor:
+Add the following line below "pi ALL etc." and exit the visudo editor:

 www-data ALL = NOPASSWD: /sbin/shutdown

 sudo nano /var/www/shutdown.php

-   # Absolute minimum contents of the shutdown.php file:
+Absolute minimum contents of the shutdown.php file:

-   <?php system('sudo /sbin/shutdown -h now'); ?>
+system('sudo /sbin/shutdown -h now');

 ## Preparing the iPads (one off procedure)